sosier/LLM_Token_Frequency_Feature/README.md

 One important observation from this exercise was that it required very large / small steering vectors (i.e. very large / small values of $c$) to change model outputs.
 Indeed, at its most extreme it typically required $|c| > 1000$ to push models outputs to the extremes of the feature: always outputting the most or least frequent token according to the feature.
 With other, unrelated features this can typically be done with much lower values $c$, e.g. $|c| > 100$ or even less.
 This suggests the model pays relatively little attention to this feature.
 Ultimately, because of this, **I don't believe it's a strong target for activation steering efforts.**

 Nevertheless, the activation steering did have the effect you might anticipate of pushing the model to use more common / rare tokens.
-This is demonstrated in the activation steering example pictured below where you can see we push the model toward more rare first tokens with negative values of $c$ and toward more common with higher values of of $c$.
+This is demonstrated in the activation steering example pictured below.
+In this example, the default first token output is " Paris", but by pushing the feature in an increasingly negative direction (i.e. more negative values of $c$) we're eventually able to force it to output the rarer `" Cologne"` token.
+Conversely, we can also push it in the other more positive direction to force it to output first the `" London"` and then the `" New"` token instead, both of which are more common tokens.

 <img alt="Activation Steering" src="img/activation_steering.png" style="max-width:800px;"/>